0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/remix.md

   ![RemixIDE_Step1](../../../img/tools/remix/confirm_tx.png)
 <br/>

 Congratulations!
-You have successfully deployed the HelloWorld smart contract to the Polygon Amoy Testnet.
-You can start interacting with your smart contract.
+You have successfully deployed the HelloWorld smart contract to the Polygon Amoy testnet.
+You can now start interacting with your smart contract.
 Check the deployment status at <https://amoy.polygonscan.com/>.

 ## Verifying your contract